- Home

 So you've been to Stirling Castle, scaled The National Wallace Monument and stepped back in time at The Battle of Bannockburn Visitor Centre - now what?
 Try visiting some of these hidden gems in and around the city of Stirling.

-The Church of the Holy Rude In the city centre
+1. The Church of the Holy Rude Stirling city centre

 The Church of the Holy Rude in Stirling

-The Church of The Holy Rude at the top of Stirling Old Town has witnessed over 900 years of history.
+The Church of The Holy Rude, built on the Castle rock at the top of Stirling Old Town, has witnessed over 900 years of history.
 It was the crowning place of King James VI of Scotland, and even bears bullet marks from past battles.

 Take a mini road trip north of Stirling through 'Rob Roy Country' on the BLiSS Trail to enjoy the beautiful scenery of Loch Lomond & The Trossachs National Park.
 Explore Balquhidder, Lochearnhead, Strathyre and St Fillans by car or by bike and look out for over twenty specially commissioned pieces of artwork on the way.
 Cameras at the ready!